harnitsoni28/Yoga-Website/README.md

 # Yoga-Website
-A 3D UI of website for the further uses.
+A 3D UI Design of website for the further uses.